 Select Longer Term Loans

-This is not something that Investor Junkie does, but longer term loans provide you with a 2-3% bump in interest rates.
+This is not something that Investor Junkie does, but longer-term loans provide you with a 2-3% bump in interest rates.
 My research has shown that the majority of defaults occur early in the life cycle of a loan so I would expect defaults to be only slightly more than with the three year loans.
 Even if they are a little more you have some more wiggle room with the higher interest rate.
-Having said that, these five year loans are still new, they were introduced just last year by both Lending Club and Prosper, so there is no guarantee that these longer term loans will perform better in the long run.
+Having said that, these five year loans are still new, so there is no guarantee that these longer term loans will perform better in the long run.
 The way I see it, if you choose your loans carefully, thereby limiting your number of likely defaults, the extra 2-3% is worth the extra risk of the longer loan duration.

 Reinvest Interest Payments

 One final point that will help you become a better investor.
-Don’t rely on the ROI numbers that Lending Club or Prosper provide.
-Do your own analysis to determine your real p2p lending ROI.
+Don’t rely on the ROI numbers that Funding Circle or Prosper provide.
+Do your own analysis to determine your real P2P lending ROI.
 Both companies tend to overstate your actual return a little, and so it is best to find the real number yourself using a simple Excel spreadsheet and the XIRR() function.

 This was a guest post by Peter Renton, editor of the Social Lending Network, a blog dedicated to the peer to peer lending industry.